Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 this issue with your doctor.

 All medicines may have some unwanted side effects.
 Sometimes they are serious but most of the time they are not.
-As for other
+As for

-of this medicine against the benefits they expect it will have for you.
+weighed the risks of this medicine against the benefits they expect it will have for you.

 Do not be alarmed by this list of possible side effects.